-All of those thoughts and questions were of course unwarranted worries, because the only “new thing” going on in his life was literally COLLEGE.
-And what I had yet to comprehend and accept was that college (and the social environment around it) was now going to be the number one thing providing his village of support.
+All of those thoughts and questions were, of course, unwarranted worries because the only “new thing” going on in his life was COLLEGE.
+And what I had yet to comprehend and accept was that college (and the social environment around it) would now be the number one thing supporting his village.

-Basically, what I had to learn was that when our kids go to college and slowly begin to socially separate from our daily lives (or quickly separate depending on the kid) that kind of separation is actually a GOOD thing.
-Because the opposite of that are kids who don’t find their people on campus, and are willingly (and in many cases unwillingly-perhaps to the detriment of their mental well-being), hanging on to emotional ties with parents that should have been cut already.
+What I had to learn was that when our kids go to college and slowly begin to socially separate from our daily lives (or quickly separate, depending on the kid) that kind of separation is actually a GOOD thing because the opposite of that is kids who don’t find their people on campus and are willingly (and in many cases unwillingly-perhaps to the detriment of their mental well-being), hanging on to emotional ties with parents that should have been cut already.

-The kids who are putting themselves out there and joining clubs and organizations, playing intramural sports, participating in resident hall events, and joining study groups-those are the kids who become “too busy” to hang out with mom and dad, and way too busy to return texts.
+The kids putting themselves out there and joining clubs and organizations, playing intramural sports, participating in resident hall events, and joining study groups become “too busy” to hang out with mom and dad and too busy to return texts.
 And guess what?
-That is actually a very good thing and exactly what you want.
+That is a very good thing and exactly what you want.

 In reality, we should want our kids not to be able to return our texts immediately because their social calendars are full.
-As a matter of fact, it’s the primary goal of most large universities to get freshmen very involved with campus activities (and hence, very social) as much as possible.
+Most large universities’ primary goal is to get freshmen involved with campus activities (and hence, very social) as much as possible.
 It’s why resident hall advisors host dorm get-togethers and physically escort freshmen to student organization fairs.
-It’s also why colleges have “new student programs departments” that regularly sponsor, fund, and host a variety of social interaction opportunities during the entire year, and not just for freshman.
+It’s also why colleges have “new student programs departments” that regularly sponsor, fund, and host a variety of social interaction opportunities during the entire year, not just for freshmen.

-Studies have shown that students are who maintain active social lives on campus, and are involved in clubs or organizations, receive the kind of social peer support that can ward off feelings of loneliness or isolation, and ultimately, can foster better and more positive mental health outcomes for all students.
+Studies have shown that students who maintain active social lives on campus, and are involved in clubs or organizations, receive the kind of social peer support that can ward off feelings of loneliness or isolation and, ultimately, can foster better and more positive mental health outcomes for all students.